for loom (music), poetry, or Likely general, please scroll to bottom of this page

 If you’ve browsed my services and aren’t sure where to start, feel free to reach out using the form here.
 I offer a 20 min free consultation to everyone that is interested in working with me.
 This is a chance for us to connect and comb through your exact needs so that I may be of best service to you.
-Whether you are certain about what you need or whether you are left with more questions as to how a death doula may guide you or your family members, let’s have a chat and see what might feel right for you.
-All work is confidential and my code of ethics is available by request (I abide by INELDA’s code of ethics.
-Thank you for your trust and interest!
-I deeply look forward to connecting with you.

-Brooke Manning’s poetry has been published by Metatron Press, You Care Too Much (Without/Pretend), The 4 Poets (Swimmers Group), Feels Zine, Lighthouse Magazine (Queens University), His/Hers Quarterly (Queens University), to name a few.
-Her first book, ‘So Far From the Water and Thirsty’, made with visual artist Alicia Nauta, is nearly sold out of it’s second edition.
-It is available through Printed Matter, Likely General, Emily Carr READ bookshop, Commune (Tokyo), and Klassic Koole Shoppe.
+Brooke is a prolific published poet most recently guest poet for Arc Poetry and Metatron Press.
+Her work has been published in longform through ‘You Care Too Much' (Without/Pretend), The 4 Poets (Swimmers Group), Feels Zine, Lighthouse Magazine (Queens University), His/Hers Quarterly, and many others.
+Her first book, ‘So Far From the Water and Thirsty’ made with visual artist Alicia Nauta, has nearly sold out of the second edition.
+Her upcoming book ‘To Give a Rock a Name’ will be released in 2025.
+So Far From the Water and Thirsty is available through Printed Matter, Likely General, Emily Carr READ bookshop, Commune (Tokyo), and Klassic Koole Shoppe.

 “…a minimalist strumming style to say the least, with an absolutely beautiful, haunting voice.
 In a way, she struck me as a bit of a female Thom Yorke, except without any trace of pretension.”